menu iconknow your dna logosearch icon

 What Does DNA Do?

 However, as with any technology, DNA analysis isn’t perfect.
-It presents special challenges when being used to identify someone from someone else.
+It presents special challenges when being used to identify someone.

 DNA sequencing and DNA profiling are terms sometimes used interchangeably.
 However, they don’t mean the same thing even though there is a relation.

 DNA profiling is a forensic technique.
-A DNA sample is evaluated and used to identify an individual.
+A DNA sample is evaluated and used to identify someone.
 On the other hand, DNA sequencing is a technique used in the biotech industry that determines the nucleic acid sequence of a particular DNA fragment.

 • Sweat